Written by: Lyle Deixler

 They walked to the edge of the woods.
 There was about a ten-yard wide path in front of them and then the picket fence surrounding the drive-in.

 “Are you?”
 Rob shoved him backwards and darted out onto the path.

 “Dick!”
 Martin said, and then followed him, running close behind.

 “Dude, hurry!”
-Rob said to his best friend.
+Rob said to Martin.